-Checkout these Frequently Asked Questions to help you get some answers.
+Check out these Frequently Asked Questions to help you get some answers.
 Still have questions?
 Call the Financial Aid office at 541.881.5833

 The sooner, the better!
 The FAFSA may be submitted any time after October 1st for the following school year and needs to be completed once a year.
-The FAFSA should be completed as close to October 1st as possible to be considered for certain types of awards with limited funding.
+The FAFSA should be completed as close to October 1st as possible to be considered for certain types of financial aid offers with limited funding.
 Also, if you are applying for TVCC scholarships, the TVCC Foundation Scholarship Application must be completed prior to January 15 each year.

 The earlier in the year you submit your application and additional information, the sooner your request will be processed.
 By the time the school year starts, there can be a significant number of applications to process, so be patient and be sure to turn your information in early!

 Helpful Hint: The financial aid process is very complex and most of the work is done "behind the scenes" for you.
 Be sure that you have completed the admissions process at TVCC.
 If you are transferring from another college or university, have your official transcripts sent to TVCC for review.

 Verification is the confirmation through documentation that the information provided on a student's Free Application for Federal Student Aid (FAFSA) is correct.
 The federal government requires colleges and universities to verify or confirm the data reported by students and their parent(s) on the FAFSA.
 The verification process ensures that eligible students receive all the financial aid to which they are entitled and prevents ineligible students from receiving financial aid to which they are not entitled.